 - Bottle-Brush Gutter Guards: Bottle-brush gutter guards consist of cylindrical brushes that are placed in the gutter to block the entry of leaves and twigs into the gutter.

 - Slit or hole gutter guards: Slit or hole gutter guards envelop the gutter, leaving a slit or series of holes through which water is directed into the gutter.

 - Reverse-Curve Gutter Guards: This kind of gutter screen is a variant of the slit or hole gutter screen and is designed in such a way as to pull water into the gutter while letting the debris fall off the sides of the house.

 - Foam Gutter Guards: Foam gutter guards, also known as sponge gutter guards, are made of porous foam that is inserted in the gutter.
 It allows water to pass through but leaves no space for debris to gather.

 Preventing gutter pests with LeafFilter™ gutter guards

-LeafFilter gutter screens are patented and fully compliant to the terms and conditions of all kinds of roof warranties.
+LeafFilter gutter screens are patented and fully compliant with the terms and conditions of all kinds of roof warranties.
 LeafFilter’s gutter protection system will prevent the headache of having to deal with pests or animal infestation, as well as roof, structural and foundation issues.
-And you’ll never have to get up on the ladder again to clean out your gutters.